Examples

 Custom CSV DatasetImplements a dataset to parse CSV data for a regression task.

-RegressionTrains a simple MLP on the CSV dataset for the regression task.
+RegressionTrains a simple MLP on the California Housing dataset to predict the median house value for a district.

 Custom Image DatasetTrains a simple CNN on custom image dataset following a simple folder structure.